Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 More so, they can break down and distill raw numbers into actionable and digestible insights you can easily incorporate into a data story.

 If you want in-depth insights, you’ve got to go beyond spreadsheet tables.
-We recommend you use data visualization because it’s a straightforward analysis.
+We recommend you use data visualization tools, such as chord charts because they provide a straightforward and comprehensive analysis.

 A data reporting dashboard can provide you with a timely story of the financial health of your business.
 For instance, you might report on sales key performance indicators (KPIs) based on: